 Although walnut people are living out their purpose, they occasionally have second thoughts about it after hearing the ideas, theories, or beliefs of others.

-Walnut is helpful as a preventative measure against the effects of change at all stages of life, from birth to teething to school to puberty to marriage to childbearing to retirement and beyond.
+Walnut is helpful as a preventative measure against the effects of change at all stages of life, from birth to teething, school to puberty, marriage to childbearing, retirement, and beyond.

 It aids in severing ties to the past so that moving forward is made simpler.